-The Bianconeri boss is on the verge of a third successive Scudetto, but continues to struggle in continental club competition.
+The Bianconeri boss is on the verge of a third straight Scudetto, but continues to struggle in continental club competition.
 So what is the problem?

-When Antonio Conte was appointed as the new coach of Juventus in May 2011, the Bianconeri were at rock-bottom.
-Italy’s most successful domestic club had just limped to a second successive seventh placed finish with a squad featuring Armand Traore, Leandro Rinaudo and Jorge Martinez.
+When Antonio Conte was appointed as the coach of Juventus in May 2011, the Bianconeri were at rock-bottom.
+Italy’s most successful domestic club had just limped to a second straight seventh-place finish with a squad featuring Armand Traore, Leandro Rinaudo and Jorge Martinez.

 Having been crippled by the Calciopoli-enforced relegation to Serie B in 2006, there were serious concerns whether the Old Lady would ever be restored to her former beauty.
 But the instant transformation brought about by Conte was extraordinary.
 In his competitive debut on the bench, the Bianconeri thrashed Parma 4-1 at the new Juventus Stadium — overwhelming their opponents with relentless pressing and a modern, high-tempo style that would become the coach’s trademark.